theoddora/Interview_Prep/System Design/02_Coordination.md

 A *ping* is a periodic request that a process sends to another to check whether it’s still available.
 The process expects a response to the ping within a specific time frame.
 If no response is received, a timeout triggers and the destination is considered unavailable.
-How- ever, the process will continue to send pings to it to detect if and when it comes back online.
+However, the process will continue to send pings to it to detect if and when it comes back online.

 A *heartbeat* is a message that a process periodically sends to another.